rackerlabs/genestack/docs/infrastructure-ovn-setup.md

 Set the name of the OVS bridges we'll use.
 These are the bridges you will use on your hosts within OVS.
 The option is a string and comma separated.
 You can define as many OVS type bridges you need or want for your environment.

+!!! note

-> NOTE The functional example here annotates all nodes; however, not all nodes have to have the same setup.
+    The functional example here annotates all nodes; however, not all nodes have to have the same setup.

 ``` shell
 kubectl annotate \